-How is the evaluation of the educational curriculum carried out by the Ma'had Darullughah Wadda'awah Islamic Boarding School?
+How is the educational curriculum evaluated by the Ma’had Darullughah Wadda’awah Islamic boarding school?

 Literature Review

-Basic Concepts of Total Quality Management within the scope of Education
+Basic Concepts of Total Quality Management within the Scope of Education

-Integrated Total Quality Management or TQM is an approach that is focused on improving the quality of services and products continuously centered on customer needs, improving the process of member involvement to win in the competition and maintain the existence of the organization in the competitive era.
-The TQM concept can ensure that all departments or employees cooperate in improving the quality of service (Tribus, 2010).
-There are eight main principles in the implementation of TQM, including; (1) focus on customers; (2) overall employee engagement; (3) focus on defined processes and continuously monitored performance measures; (4) An integrated system connects critical elements of business improvement in order to exceed consumers' and stakeholders' expectations; (5) a strategic and systematic approach to achieve the vision, mission, and goals; (6) continuous improvement that will encourage creativity and analytical attitude; (7) decisions based on facts that can increase accuracy during the decision-making process, reach consensus, and make predictions based on previous events; (8) communication involving strategy, method, and timeliness (Tarí, 2005).
+Integrated TQM is focused on improving the quality of services and products continuously centered on customer needs, improving the process of member involvement to win in the competition and maintain the existence of the organization in a competitive era.
+Implementing TQM can ensure that all departments or employees cooperate in improving the quality of service (Tribus, 2010).
+There are eight main principles in the implementation of TQM, namely: (1) focus on customers; (2) overall employee engagement; (3) focus on defined processes and continuously monitor performance measures; (4) an integrated system connecting critical elements of business improvement to exceed consumers’ and stakeholders’ expectations; (5) a strategic and systematic approach to achieve the vision, mission, and goals; (6) continuous improvement to encourage creativity and analytical attitude; (7) decisions based on facts that can increase accuracy during the decision-making process, reach consensus, and make predictions based on previous events; (8) communication involving strategy, method, and timeliness (Tarí, 2005).

-Theoretically, the long-term benefit of TQM is to improve customer satisfaction and experience.
-Not only improving quality but also identifying and analyzing a product so that it can meet consumer expectations.
-The literature reveals that the productivity framework in the TQM envelope is intended as the main target targeted by educational institutions.
+Theoretically, the long-term benefits of TQM are to improve customer satisfaction and experience in addition to improving quality and identifying and analyzing a product so that it can meet consumer expectations.
+The literature reveals that the productivity framework in the TQM envelope is the main target of educational institutions.
 This is because the main focus of education and TQM is productivity.
 Thus both have the same vision and mission of improving organizational performance (Hackman & Wageman, 1995).
-The implementation of TQM as an effort to improve the quality of education cannot succeed instantly.
-This means that the expected innovative changes cannot be realized directly.
-Because continuous efforts are needed to achieve high productivity (Ghobadian & Gallear, 1996).
-For the world of education, TQM is a new system.
+The implementation of TQM as an effort to improve the quality of education cannot be achieved instantly.
+This means that the expected innovative changes cannot be realized directly as continuous efforts are required to achieve high productivity (Ghobadian & Gallear, 1996).
+In the world of education, TQM is a new framework.
 TQM can reorient management systems, staff behavior, organizational focus, and service delivery processes.
-So that educational institutions can organize better, more effective services that meet the learning needs of santri (Mukhopadhyay, 2020).
-Ideally, to realize effective TQM, togetherness, and cooperation of all components of education providers are needed.
-This is the main reason for TQM as a form of improving the quality of education (Sherr & Lozier, 1991).
+Through TQM, educational institutions can organize better, more effective services that meet the learning needs of santri (Mukhopadhyay, 2020).
+Ideally, to realize effective TQM, togetherness and cooperation of all components of education providers are needed.
+This is the main reason for TQM as a strategy of improving the quality of education (Sherr & Lozier, 1991).

 Pondok Pesantren Education Quality